durden/dayonetools/README.md

 for Day One is simply XML in the form of OS X plists.
 This makes it very easy to import data into.

-## Running scripts

-Each script supports a single service.
-The documentation, etc. for the script should be available by running any of the scripts individually with the `-h` parameter.

 ## Goals

 This repository aims to be a single place for one-shot scripts to semi-automate